-Second, I had a heavy weekend, between flying cheaply (read: uncomfortably and really early), a family funeral, and TWO related firesides: one on how Latter-day Saints came to read scripture in stark anti-evolutionary ways, the second on making sense of LDS creation accounts in light of what we know about both scripture and science.
-I need to review my recordings and do some splicing, but right now (hold your applause, please) I intend to release them both.
+March 2020 I had a heavy weekend, between flying cheaply (read: uncomfortably and really early) to a family funeral, and doing two firesides: one on how Latter-day Saints came to read scripture in stark anti-evolutionary ways, the other on making sense of LDS creation accounts in light of what we know about both scripture and science.

 During the Q&A, a young sister missionary assigned to the Visitor’s Center asked a practical question.

-This question struck me as extremely important because few people can attend (let alone give) an hour-long lesson on these topics.
-We may want to convey some of this, but can’t due to the audience (youth? investigators?), setting (Church manuals/magazines, or Seminary classes), or time limitations.
+This question struck me as extremely important because few people can attend, let alone give, an hour-long lesson on these topics.
+We may want to convey some of this, but can’t due to limitations of audience (youth? investigators?), setting (Church manuals/magazines, or Seminary classes), or time.

 The answer, I think, is easy to implement at all levels.
 But let me tell a story first.